| Shops and Restaurants | |

 Timekeeper

-The Timekeeper The Circle-Vision 360 theatre is home to
+The Circle-Vision 360 theatre is home to

-the popular 20 minute time travel journey with the Timekeeper.
+the popular 20-minute time travel journey with the Timekeeper.

 The voice of the Audio-animatronic host Timekeeper is supplied